ABaldrati/AugmentBrain/README.md

 Based on this, in ```AugmentBrain``` we investigate the performance of different data augmentation methods for the classification of Motor Imagery (MI) data using a Convolutional Neural Network tailored for EEG named EEGNet.

+More info about the whole project available at [paper](https://gitlab.com/ABaldrati/hci-project/-/blob/master/docs/BrainAugment.pdf)

 All the work is based on [Serban Cristian Tudosie](https://github.com/CrisSherban) [**BrainPad**](https://github.com/CrisSherban/BrainPad) repository.